 Nationals Press Release

-The Washington Nationals today selected the contracts of left-handed pitcher Sammy Solis, outfielder Michael Taylor and right-handed pitcher Aaron Barrett.
-The club also designated left-handed pitcher Fernando Abad and left-handed pitcher Tyler Robertson for assignment.
-Nationals President of Baseball Operations and General Manager Mike Rizzo made the announcements.
+The Washington Nationals today acquired outfielder John Wooten from the Oakland Athletics in exchange for left-handed pitcher Fernando Abad.
+Nationals President of Baseball Operations and General Manager Mike Rizzo made the announcement.